RobinGJonsson/UnderDaC/README.md

 ## Existing Features

 ### Navbar
 The main navbar contains a logo, a top navbar, and a bottom navbar.
 If the user is logged in, then the top navbar contains a logout button and a profile button, and if the user has an active booking it also displays a notification to remind the user of the upcoming reservation.
-If the user is not logged in it will display a login and a sign-up button.
+If the user is not logged in it will display a login and sign-up button.
 And whether or not the user is logged in it will always display the language selection and a cart.
 The bottom navbar contains links to all the main pages of the site; Home, Menu, Booking Table and Contact Us.

 ![Preview](docs/navbar.png)